biojs/edu/series/101/40_visualization_basic.md

 Install: `sudo npm install -g http-server`
 Run: `http-server` (in the package root dir)
 Address: [`localhost:8080`](http://localhost:8080)
 {% endhlblock %}

-{% hlblock info %}
-You can change the namespace anytime you want.
-It is defined inside `browser.js`!
-{% endhlblock %}

 6) Extend the visualization